WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentbooking-integration-with-fluentaffiliate.md

+---
+title: FluentBooking Integration with FluentAffiliate
+description: Learn how to integrate FluentAffiliate with FluentBooking.
+Set up affiliate commissions for booking services and track affiliate performance in your booking system.
+---

 # FluentBooking Integration with FluentAffiliate

 FluentBooking is a powerful booking and scheduling plugin for WordPress.
 With FluentAffiliate, you can manage your booking commissions easily.